yi-zh/yiz.github.io/index.md

 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "I'm exploring all interests in Global Optimization, Artificial Intelligence, Data-driven Optimizationtheories, and their applications in Smart Manufacturing.
 All ideas, discussions, and comments on these fields are welcomed!"
 ---
 I'm exploring all interests in Global Optimization, Artificial Intelligence, Data-driven Optimizationtheories, and their applications in Smart Manufacturing.
-All ideas, discussions, and comment\
-s on these fields are welcomed!
+All ideas, discussions, and comments on these fields are welcomed!
 Here is my brief introduction:
 - PhD in Control Science and Engineering with emphasize on modeling, simulation, optimization in process system engineering

 - Admirer and developer of global mixed-integer nonlinear programming (MINLP) solver: BARON